Old Testament: Early scholarship

 Some of the stories of the Pentateuch may derive from older sources.
-American science writer Homer W. Smith points out similarities between the Genesis creation narrative and that of the Sumerian Epic of Gilgamesh, such as the inclusion of the creation of the first man (Adam/Enkidu) in the Garden of Eden, a tree of knowledge, a tree of life, and a deceptive serpent.
-Scholars such as Andrew R. George point out the similarity of the Genesis flood narrative and the Gilgamesh flood myth.
-Similarities between the origin story of Moses and that of Sargon of Akkad were noted by psychoanalyst Otto Rank in 1909 and popularized by 20th century writers, such as H. G. Wells and Joseph Campbell.
-Jacob Bronowski writes that, "the Bible is ... part folklore and part record.
+Scholars such as Andrew R. George point out the similarity between the Genesis flood narrative and the Gilgamesh flood myth.
+Similarities between the origin story of Moses and that of Sargon of Akkad were noted by psychoanalyst Otto Rank in 1909 and popularized by 20th-century writers, such as H. G. Wells and Joseph Campbell.
+Jacob Bronowski writes that "the Bible is ... part folklore and part record.
 History is ... written by the victors, and the Israelis, when they burst through [Jericho (c.
 1400 BC)], became the carriers of history."

 Recent scholarship

-In 2007, a scholar of Judaism Lester L. Grabbe explained that earlier biblical scholars such as Julius Wellhausen (1844–1918) could be described as 'maximalist', accepting biblical text unless it has been disproven.
+In 2007, a historian of ancient Judaism Lester L. Grabbe explained that earlier biblical scholars such as Julius Wellhausen (1844–1918) could be described as 'maximalist', accepting biblical text unless it has been disproven.
 Continuing in this tradition, both "the 'substantial historicity' of the patriarchs" and "the unified conquest of the land" were widely accepted in the United States until about the 1970s.
 Contrarily, Grabbe says that those in his field now "are all minimalists – at least, when it comes to the patriarchal period and the settlement. ...
 [V]ery few are willing to operate [as maximalists]."

+In 2022, archaeologist Avraham Faust summarized recent scholarship arguing that while early histories of Israel were heavily based on biblical accounts, their reliability has been increasingly questioned over time.
+He continued that key debates have focused on the historicity of the Patriarchs, the Exodus, the Israelite conquest, and the United Monarchy, with archaeological evidence often challenging these narratives.
+He concluded that while the minimalist school of the 1990s dismissed the Bible’s historical value, mainstream scholarship has balanced skepticism with evidence, recognizing that some biblical traditions align with archaeological findings, particularly from the 9th century BC onward.